ohmp/james-project/src/adr/0027-eventBus-error-handling-upon-dispatch.md

 The administrator can then look at the content of deadLetter to diagnose processing issues and schedule a reDelivery in order to retry their processing via webAdmin APIs.

-However no such capabilities are supported upon dispatch.
+However no such capabilities are supported upon dispatching the event on the eventbus.
 A failed dispatch will result in message loss.

 ## Decision